 Grenada.
-Koppers Inc., together with various co-defendants, has been named as a defendant in five toxic tort lawsuits in state court in Mississippi and in two toxic tort lawsuits in federal court in Mississippi arising from the operations of the Company's wood treating plant in Grenada, Mississippi.
-See "Environmental and Other Liabilities Retained or Assumed by Others."
+Koppers Inc., together with various co-defendants, has been named as a defendant in five toxic tort lawsuits in various state courts in Mississippi and in two toxic tort lawsuits in federal court in Mississippi arising from the operations of a wood treating plant in Grenada, Mississippi ("Grenada") which is owned by Koppers Inc. See "Environmental and Other Liabilities Retained or Assumed by Others."